ohmjs/ohm/doc/releases/ohm-js-17.0.md

 ### `toAST` on built-in list rules

-Ohm v17 changes the default behavior of `toAST` for the built-in list rules (`ListOf` and friends).
+Ohm v17 changed the default behavior of `toAST` for the built-in list rules (`ListOf` and friends).
 Both the syntactic (`ListOf`, ...) and lexical versions (`listOf`, ...) are now represented as arrays, with the separators _discarded_.
 Previously, the syntactic versions were represented by arrays, but with separators _included_, and the lexical versions were represented as strings (just like other lexical rules).

+See [#394](https://github.com/harc/ohm/issues/394) for the reasoning behind this change.

 ## Other changes